-Dairy cattle - what are we doing?
+Dairy cows - what are we doing?

-We are working in many different ways to give dairy cattle a better quality of life.
+We're working in many different ways to give dairy cattle a better quality of life.

-RSPCA welfare standards for dairy cattle
+Our welfare standards for dairy cows

 We encourage dairy producers to adopt our Welfare Standards for Dairy Cattle, which set out how we believe dairy cows should be managed and cared for in order to ensure their welfare needs are met.